Information on Data Privacy

 • pursuant to Art.
 20 DSGVO to receive your personal data that you have provided to us in a structured, common and machine-readable format or to request the transfer to another controller;

 • to revoke your consent at any time in accordance with Art.
-7 (3) DSGVO (see also section 7.1).
+7 (3) DSGVO.
 This has the consequence that we may no longer continue the data processing based on this consent for the future and

 • to complain to a supervisory authority in accordance with Art.
 77 DSGVO.
 As a rule, you can contact the supervisory authority of your usual place of residence or workplace or our company headquarters.